sge-network/sge/docs/specs/StrategicReserve/04_State_Transitions.md

 - Update the `locked_amount` and `unlocked_amount` params by locking the SR's contribution in the SR Pool

-- The bet amount is kept in the `bet reserve` module account of the SR
+- The bet amount is kept in the `bet_reserve` module account of the SR

-- The bet fee is stored in the `betting-fees` module account of the bet module
+- The bet fee is stored in the module account of the bet module

 ---